-When the Luxembourg securitisation company meets the conditions to be consolidated for accounting purposes, the indebtedness of the consolidated group may be considered for the purpose of assessing whether the interest limitations rules apply.
+When the Luxembourg securitisation company meets the conditions to be consolidated for accounting purposes before application of any exemption, the indebtedness of the consolidated group may be considered for the purpose of assessing whether the interest limitations rules apply.
 In other words, if the debt to equity ratio of the securitisation company is not lower than 2% compared to the debt to equity ratio of the consolidated group, in such a case the interest limitation rules do not apply to the securitisation company.
 Such exemption must be claimed every year in the tax return of the securitisation company.